tititg34/homebridge-homeassistant/README.md

 If you don't specify the accessory information, the data will be pulled from Home Assistant by default.

+## Battery Tracking

+Battery tracking is supported for binary sensors, device trackers, locks, and sensors.

+`homebridge_battery_source` must be set to an entity with '%' as its unit of measurement.

+`homebridge_charging_source` must set to an entity with `charging` as one of its possible states.

+If `homebridge_battery_source` is specified but `homebridge_charging_source` is not, then HomeKit will consider the battery as not chargeable.

+If necessary, you can create template sensors within Home Assistant to use for `homebridge_battery_source` and `homebridge_charging_source`.

 ## Contributions

 * fork